 In concussion, no brain damage can be detected on imaging tests, such as computed tomography (CT) or magnetic resonance imaging (MRI).
 Yet brain cells are temporarily damaged or dysfunctional.
 The person has temporary symptoms of brain dysfunction.

-Symptoms of a concussion may include the following:
+Symptoms of a concussion include one or more of the following:

 Consciousness may be lost for a brief time, rarely for more than 15 minutes.
 Some people may not realize they have had a concussion.

 Postconcussion syndrome refers to certain symptoms that sometimes occur for up to a few weeks after a concussion.
-These symptoms may include the following:
+These symptoms include one or more of the following: